davegutz/myPyScreencast/doc/INSTALL_linux.md

-# INSTALL and run for Linux 'whisper'
+# INSTALL and run for Linux 'myPyScreencast'
 [Back to Linux](FAQ_linux.md)

 [Back to top](../README.md)